doctrine/orm/docs/en/reference/events.rst

 Lifecycle Callbacks Event Argument
 -----------------------------------

-.. versionadded:: 2.4

-Since 2.4 the triggered event is given to the lifecycle-callback.
+The triggered event is also given to the lifecycle-callback.

 With the additional argument you have access to the ``EntityManager`` and ``UnitOfWork`` APIs inside these callback methods.